harvic3/directory/README.md

 Mobile application to interact via Bluetooth (Serial and BLE) with the IoT ESP32 board.

 ## Observation:
-This project was abandoned and migrated to NativeScript (Vue JS) for better performance with the hardware and its development is still in process.
+This project was abandoned and migrated to NativeScript (Vue JS) for better performance with the hardware.

 ## Core and features: